What works in tech recruitment: our data vs. ChatGPT estimates

 Referrals remain among the most reliable sources of quality candidates.
 They account for 3-15% of our annual hires, with costs ranging from $500 to $5,000 per successful placement.

-• Tech events: no hires, but all the trust
+- Tech events: few hires, but all the trust

-TechSpot – non-commercial tech events in Poland – we weren't thinking about recruitment.
+When we started TechSpot – our tech events in Poland – we weren't thinking about recruitment.
 We were interested in creating a space where our engineers could discuss architecture challenges.
-Somehow, through what we can only describe as accidental community building, we became known for local tech events that now draw 200+ engineers per event and speakers from Google Cloud, AWS, and RedHat.
+Somehow, through what we can only describe as accidental community building, we became known for local tech events that now draw 200+ engineers per event and speakers from Google Cloud, Orca Security, Unity, Wise, Fibery and many more.

 ChatGPT’s numbers are technically correct if you ignore nine years of context.